 The 23rd of June 2016 was a date marked by all traders as soon as then Prime Minister David Cameron announced the day of the referendum; a big event in the Forex calendar.
 The United Kingdom, which is comprised of England, Wales, Scotland, and Northern Ireland, was going to decide on whether they were going to remain part of the European Union or back out of a decades-long relationship.

-Prime Minister David Cameron spearheaded the move for a stay in the EU, while on the other hand Nigel Farage and Boris Johnson were the face of the ‘Leave’ camp.
+Prime Minister David Cameron spearheaded the move for a stay in the EU, while on the other hand, Nigel Farage and Boris Johnson were the faces of the ‘Leave’ camp.
 The stance that Nigel Farage took was unexpected, given his history as a commodities trader and whose father is a stockbroker.
 He should have known how leaving the EU would impact the economy of the UK.

 The main argument around whether or not to leave the EU was around the recent refugee migration from Syria into Europe.
 The conservatives saw this massive inflow of refugees as a threat, but they could not do anything to put a stop to it, since such decisions had to be made by the entire EU.
 The conservatives argued that the UK was suffering because it was tied down by other European nations, and needed to stand alone.

 In the end, the referendum took place, and the ‘Leave’ camp enjoyed a marginal victory of 51.9% compared to 48.1% for ‘Remain’.
 The small difference was a testament to just how divided the UK was about this important decision.

 The Role of the UK in the EU